YMSpektor/dxf-doc/README.md

 * addEntity/addEntities
 * extents - the shorthand to define drawing extents in the header
 * limits - the shorthand to define drawing limits in the header
-* dxf - returns dxf file contens as a string
+* dxf - returns dxf file content as a string

 ## Supported entity types
 * LINE
 * CIRCLE
+* ELLIPSE
+* ARC
 * LWPOLYLINE
 * TEXT
 * HATCH